 Credit: Patrick Greer

 2020 has brought with many expected changes, and coffee shops have to adapt.
-This is not the moment to run your grandmother’s coffee shop (although consumers might like a made-from-scratch, vegan version of her carrot cake).
-You need to appeal to a consumer base which is primarily convenience-loving, health-conscious, and quality-orientated.
+This is not the moment to run your grandmother’s coffee shop (although the customer might like a made-from-scratch, vegan version of her carrot cake).
+You need to appeal to a customer base which is primarily convenience-loving, health-conscious, and quality-orientated.
 They care about how their products were made, where they came from, and what the environmental cost is.
 And they also care about their personal safety and responsibility as they’re living in a world dealing with a pandemic.

 The good news is that knowing your target market is the first key to success.
 Serving food and drinks designed with them in mind will allow you to attract loyal customers and even increase your profit margins per item.

 So, take a look at your shop design and menu.
 Ask yourself if your supply chains match the quality of your products.
 And start creating winning food and beverage items.

 Enjoyed this?
 Read How to Create a Coffee Shop Food Menu That Minimises Waste

 Written by Tanya Newton.
 Interviews conducted by Gisselle Guerra.
 Featured photo: Nicole Motteux